OU-Center-for-Public-Management/totara-2023/TotaraTheme.md

 ## System Information<br>
 ![System Information screen](assets/systemInformation.png)
 ### Page Header
-The dashboard is the main interface for users.
-It is possible to have multiple dashboards assigned to different types of users.
-However, all dashboards will have some common elements.
 #### Main menu
 The Main menu is the ribbon across the top of the dashboard.
 1. DHS Learning logo <br/>This logo text is identical to the DHS Learning text on the login screen.
 However, it is paired with a svg.
 Just pointing out the inconsistancy.<br/>The DHS Learning logo is used as a link.
 Therefor, it needs an active state and a hover/focus state.